pgscandeias/hugo/content/post/simplify.md

 }
 ```

 Sorted!
-But, you know, now the air is a little funky around this piece of code.
+But, you know, now the air is a little funky.

 ## And it gets weirder